ta1coding/Ian-web-app/MVP.md

 - added in 3d model of a porsche as the user car
 - created subtitles to be able to pick up on words said by the surrounding environment.
 - added local leaderboard (since firebase storage wasn't yet available)
-- added coins obtained from the score received each restart -- precurser to garage functionality
+- added coins obtained from the score received each restart -- precursor to garage functionality

 Where this is headed: